Funding secured in the state budget will be used to expand programs & train more healthcare professionals

 According to a 2018 study by the Health force Center at UCSF, the demand for registered nurses (RNs) is expected to increase in the San Joaquin Valley by more than 35 percent by 2030, however, the region’s total number of RN’s will decline.

-The educational institutions in Bakersfield – namely, CSUB and Bakersfield College – have successful programs and dedicated educators perfectly positioned to address the health care workforce shortage that the Central Valley is currently experiencing.
-Notably, CSUB’s Nursing Department ranked third in the 2020 Best Online Registered Nursing to Bachelor Science in Nursing Programs in California by RegisteredNursing.org.
+The educational institutions in Bakersfield – namely, Bakersfield College and California State University Bakersfield (CSUB) – have successful programs and dedicated educators perfectly positioned to address the health care workforce shortage that the Central Valley is currently experiencing.